 - (g) The Authorised Officer for Halls or the Student Conduct Officer may take the following action(s):

 - (i) Uphold the original decision

 - (ii) Reduce the penalty

 - (iii) Remove the penalty

-- (h) All decisions of the Authorised Officer for Halls or the Student Conduct Officer in relation to such an appeal will be final.
-The student may have a right of appeal to the Office of the Independent Adjudicator (see paragraph 46 Adjudication of College Decisions).
+- (h) All decisions of the Authorised Officer for Halls or the Student Conduct Officer in relation to such an appeal will be final and the student will be issued with a Completion of Procedures letter.
+The student may have a right of appeal to the Office of the Independent Adjudicator (see paragraph 49 Adjudication of College Decisions).